Photo of Roy, Amanda L.

 About

-I received my PhD in Community Psychology with emphases in Developmental Psychology and Quantitative Methods from New York University in 2010.
-I am currently an Assistant Professor in the Community and Prevention Research division of UIC's Psychology Department.
+I received my PhD in Community Psychology with an emphasis in Developmental Psychology and Quantitative Methods from New York University in 2010.
+I started as a faculty member in the UIC’s Psychology Department in 2014 and am currently an Associate Professor in the Community and Applied Developmental Psychology program.